 Houston Slip and Fall Lawyer

-Slip and fall accidents or are often the subject of jokes in cartoons and slapstick comedy in the media.
-But when you are seriously injured because someone left a slip hazard on the floor, it is no laughing matter.
-The law office of Simmons and Fletcher P.C. in Houston, TX, is ready to take case.
+Slip and fall accidents or are often the subject of jokes in cartoons and slapstick comedy in the media but did you know that in 2014, slip and falls accounted for over 32,000 accidental deaths?
+When you are seriously injured because someone left a slip hazard on the floor, it is no laughing matter.
+The law office of Simmons and Fletcher P.C. in Houston, TX, is ready to investigate your case.
 We have Spanish speaking staff and a slip and fall attorney is ready to provide a free consultation for your potential lawsuit.
 If you have been injured in a slip and fall accident, it is in your best interests to contact an experienced personal injury lawyer right away.

 Liability Dependent Upon Classification Of the Injured Person